 - A main advantage of refinancing is to change the mortgage terms to align more with your current financial situation.
 If you are finding that you are tight with cash flow each month, refinancing to a longer amortization may allow you to decrease your mortgage payment.
 From this, you will increase your monthly cash flow.

 - When interest rates decrease, you can look to refinance your mortgage to take advantage of the best mortgage rates in Ottawa and save on interest.

 - Refinancing is a great way to unlock the equity available in your property.
-If looking to consolidate debt, by borrowing the equity in your property you are able to use the funds towards consolidating debts.
+If looking to consolidate debt, you are able to use the funds from a refinance towards consolidating debts.
 These debts may currently be at a higher interest rate, such as credit cards.
 If consolidating multiple debts, you then also consolidate the payments into one mortgage payment.
 This can create more convenience and less stress.

 - Another reason to refinance is if your financial situation has improved since originally obtaining a mortgage you may be to obtain more favourable terms and rates on a mortgage.

 - In an increasing rate environment, the rate offered on the new mortgage may be higher than your existing interest rate.